ifad/eaco/README.md

 ![Eaco e Telamone][eaco-e-telamone]

+*"Aeacus telemon by user Ravenous at en.wikipedia.org - Public domain through Wikimedia Commons - http://commons.wikimedia.org/wiki/File:Aeacus_telemon.jpg"*

 ## Design

-Eaco provides your context's Resources discretionary access by an Actor.
+Eaco provides your application's Resources discretionary access.
-Access to the Resource is determined using an ACL.
+Access to the Resource is determined matching an ACL against an Actor.

 Different Actors can have different levels of access to the same Resource, depending on their role as determined by the ACL.